awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

 # Using the Elastic Beanstalk PHP platform<a name="create_deploy_PHP.container"></a>

+**Important**
+Amazon Linux 2 platform versions are fundamentally different than Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.
+These different platform generations are incompatible in several ways\.
+If you are migrating to an Amazon Linux 2 platform version, be sure to read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

 AWS Elastic Beanstalk supports a number of platforms for different versions of the PHP programming language\.
 These platforms support PHP web applications that can run alone or under Composer\.
 Learn more at [PHP](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.PHP) in the *AWS Elastic Beanstalk Platforms* document\.

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
 You can configure environment variables needed by your application, enable log rotation to Amazon S3, and set common PHP initialization settings\.

-Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.